kristof-siket/dns-check-service/README.md

 #### Run locally

-As you can see, the I stuffed two projects inside this repository for making things a bit simpler.
-I will explain the role of the two projects at the Architecture section, for now, let's focus on starting and trying out the app locally.
+As you can see, I stuffed two projects inside this repository to make things a bit simpler.
+I will explain the role of the two projects in the Architecture section, for now, let's focus on starting and trying out the app locally.

 Only the `dns-check-api` project is relevant for this scenario.
 This is a Node.js REST API using the Hapi.js framework.

 1. Check out the repo (e.g. `gh repo clone kristof-siket/dns-check-service`)
 2. Install dependencies (`npm i`).
 3. Start the Hapi Server: `npm run dev`.
-4. You can test the app with the local version of the above mentioned example:
+4. You can test the app with the local version of the above-mentioned example:

 ```
 GET http://localhost:3000/check-dns/github.com